borntofrappe/game-development/00 Pong/Pong 4/README.md

 PADDLE_SPEED = 200
 ```

-- as mentioned in the previous section, `player1Score` an `player2Score` detail the score of each player
+- `player1Score` and `player2Score` describe the score of each player

 ```lua
 function love.load()